HackSimBuild '26 Logo

 What should I prepare before the event?

 Think of a few project ideas you would like to work on.
 Take inspiration from your day-to-day operation, and think about what tools you wish existed in the industry.
+If you like, take some time to try out vibe coding tools.

 Who won HackSimBuild ‘24?